terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

     forcefully deleted.
 This is useful for environments that have reclaim / soft deletion enabled.

 * `power_state` - (Optional) Provide the VM state.
-Only 'active', 'shutoff', 'paused' and 'shelved_offloaded' are supported values.
+Only 'active', 'shutoff', 'paused', 'shelved_offloaded' and 'rescue' are supported values.
     *Note*: If the initial power_state is the shutoff or paused the VM will be stopped immediately after build and the provisioners like remote-exec or files are not supported.